 03 of 09

 Few plants are as forgiving as those in the Tillandsia genus.
-These epiphytes live perched on branches in frost-free environments, taking the moisture they need from the air using specially adapted scales on their spiky leaves.
+These epiphytes or air plants live perched on branches in frost-free environments, taking the moisture they need from the air using specially adapted scales on their spiky leaves.
 Mount them on driftwood, arrange them in a basket, or create a soil-free mini terrarium for these mess-free plants.
 They grow very slowly and need little more than partial sunlight and a weekly dunking in water to stay hydrated.

 04 of 09